sotnikop/h4sim/README.md

 Todo
 ```
-~1.
-Generate the default ship stats for all major nations~
+~~1.
+Generate the default ship stats for all major nations~~
-2. Have config.json be able to reference the ships by name and pull stats from the shipstats.csv
+~~2.
+Have config.json be able to reference the ships by name and pull stats from the shipstats.csv~~
 3. Generate a simulation summary
+3.5 Double check results are accurate and simlogic is correct
 4. Convert to javascript and have it run in the browser
+5. allow users to make their own fleets and run the sim in js in browser
 ```